 It gives me great pleasure to introduce you to a young talent hailing from the Pacific Northwest.
 Some of you are already becoming aware of the incredible performers coming out of this region.
 For those of you who are not, may I introduce you to one of our local talents on the rise.
 Chase James is a 27-year-old with a firm foundation in MMA who made the transition to professional wrestling nearly two years ago.
 He’s worked for DEFY, Prestige and Without A Cause among other great promotions.
-Most importantly he is a talent starting to get noticed here in the Pacific Northwest and if you haven’t heard of him, it’s time to start paying attention!

 I had the opportunity to ask Chase James a few questions and give us an opportunity to get to know this outstanding and talented young man.